180D-FW-2021/Team1/pose_detection_code/README.md

 Pose Detection Trials.mkv
   - all the trials done to detect if there was any errors when detecting poses

+Pose_Demonstration.mp4
+  - a demonstration of how to properly use the pose detection to control the AirController

 dependencies.txt
   - a list of all the dependencies Isaac's virtual environment uses to run pose detection code